Visit a local mobile testing unit

 We want to make it as easy as possible for everyone in Wakefield to access testing, and take up the offer of twice-weekly rapid testing.
 The following routes are available, depending on individual situations:

-Workplace testing: Thousands of employers offer workplace testing.
+Workplace testing: Many employers offer workplace testing.
 This includes testing sites, where you can take a supervised test, and workplace collect, where you can pick up a box of tests to use at home.
 If your employer offers workplace testing, this is still the best route for you to access rapid tests.

 Community testing: You can collect home test kits or make an appointment for an assisted test at Wakefield Market Hall (open 8.40am to 7pm, 7 days a week).